phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/2-cli.html.md

 The PhoneGap CLI provides a command line interface for creating PhoneGap applications as an alternative to using the [PhoneGap Desktop App](/getting-started/1-install-phonegap/desktop) for those who prefer working at the command line.

-<div class="alert--note">**NOTE:** The getting started steps vary based on the initial PhoneGap tool you install here in step 1.
-For each of the rest of the steps  in the getting started guide, be sure to choose either the **Desktop** or **CLI** tab where shown accordingly.</div>

-<div class="alert--tip">**TIP:** The PhoneGap CLI currently has some additional features over the PhoneGap Desktop
-for building, running and packaging your PhoneGap applications on multiple platforms.
-If you're comfortable using a CLI this option may be best going forward.</div>
+The PhoneGap CLI currently has some additional features over the PhoneGap Desktop for building, running and packaging your PhoneGap applications on multiple platforms.
+If you're comfortable using a CLI this option may be best going forward.

+<div class="alert--info">**NOTE:** The getting started steps vary based on the initial PhoneGap tool you install here in step 1.
+For the rest of the steps be sure to choose either the **Desktop** or **CLI** tab at the top accordingly.</div>

 ###Requirements
 There are a few simple requirements you'll need prior to installing the PhoneGap CLI: